 An example of a thrift store that saw the need for digital transformation and is now reaping the benefits is Land of Lincoln Goodwill Industries.
 They operate 15 stores across 37 US counties and realised that they needed tighter multi-store management and a more engaging customer experience.
 Read about how they achieve it here.

 The rise of the thrift store looks set to continue as shoppers continue to value low prices, uniqueness, community giving and above all, sustainability.
-The drive towards digital transformation is accelerating, as stores see it as an absolute necessity if they are to compete and thrive in this rapidly growing sector.
+The drive towards digital transformation is accelerating, as stores see it as an absolutely necessary retail technology for thrift stores if they are to compete and thrive in this rapidly growing sector.